nkhumphreys/haystack-static-pages/README.rst

 the ability to index static pages through the use of a `settings.py` variable and command extension.

-I forked trapeze/haystack-static-pages to make it compatible with Django 1.10 + Haystack 2.5.
+Fixed various issues and tested with Django 1.11, Python 2.7 and Haystack 2.8.1

 Basic Usage:
 ------------